 Do you get confused about punctuating titles?
 When should I underline a title?
 When should I use quotations?
 How about italics?

-Jane Straus, author of The Blue Book of Grammar and Punctuation, has come to your rescue!
-From time to time, she will “appear” as a guest at our blog, bringing you a grammar nugget to help set the world right again.
+The Blue Book of Grammar and Punctuation has come to your rescue!
+From time to time, articles by the late Jane Straus appear on our blog, bringing you a grammar nugget to help set the world right again.

 In the past, i.e., before computers, we were taught to underline titles of books and plays and to surround chapters, articles, songs, and other shorter works in quotation marks.
 However, here is what The Chicago Manual of Style says: